 - Perth, Australia (courses include: Environmental Law and Policy, Environmental Issues in Asia, Land Rehabilitation, and Wildlife Conservation Management)

 Other Notre Dame programs have fewer sustainability course offerings but could still be a good fit for students looking to take one sustainability course abroad.
-These programs include Amman, Athens, Berlin, Beijing, Dakar, Freemantle, and Oxford.
+These programs include Amman, Athens, Berlin, Beijing, Paris, Dakar, Freemantle, and Oxford.
+The Copenhagen DIS offers numerous sustainability courses but has very limited space.
+Note that the London program does not currently offer any sustainability courses, but if you are interested in a sustainability internship, please contact the program director.